Stefan1612/Nft-marketplace/README.md

 ## Approach
 Running on Mumbai/polygon
-Nft Marketplace which allows you to trade, mint, sell, auction burn NFT's.
-Using polygon's sidechain to reduce gas cost of all transactions mentioned above.
+A NFT Marketplace running currently on Rinkeby.
+Let's you mint, sell and buy NFT's.
+During the minting we store the Metadata on IPFS and only store the TokenURI on-chain.
 ## Stack

 ### Blockchain Technologies